longkun158/HealthQuestion/README.md

 # Principal Components Analysis and Factor Analysis

+## Abstract:

-## Abstract: The **health.csv** data set is made up of 15 self-reported health items for a study conducted by Tobinco Health Advisors.
+The **health.csv** data set is made up of 15 self-reported health items for a study conducted by Tobinco Health Advisors.
 Participants were required to answer questions on a scale from 1 to 20.
 With 1 indicating a very negative response to  the question and 20 being a very positive response to the question.
-They also collected information on Type of diet and Body type of the 450 subjects.
+They also collected information on the Type of diet and Body type of the 450 subjects.

 ## Key findings:

-- The differences in diet type based in the answer of 15 questions are not large
+- The differences in diet type based on the answer to 15 questions are not large

-- The differences in body type based in the answer are noticeable:
+- The differences in body type based on the answer are noticeable:

-+   Ectomoprh body type answered highly in average for the first five questions, meaning in average, they find themselves are physically fit enough
++   Ectomorph body type answered highly on average for the first five questions, meaning on average, they find themselves physically fit enough

-+   Endomoprh body type answered highly in average for the question 6 - 10, meaning in average, they find themselves are heathy mentally.
++   Endomorph body type answered highly on average for questions 6 - 10, meaning on average, they find themselves heathy mentally.

-+   Mensomoprh body type answered highly in average for the question 11 - 15, meaning in average, they find meaning connections and socially accepted.
++   Mensomoprh body type answered highly on average for questions 11 - 15, meaning that on average, they find meaning connections and are socially accepted.

-- With Principle Component Analysis, the difference in the answers between three groups are visible.
+- With Principle Component Analysis, the difference in the three groups' answers is visible.

-- With Factor Analysis, there are two latent factors: ML2 (question 1 - 5) indicating physical health and ML1 (question 6-15) indicating mental health and social connections
+- With Factor Analysis, there are two latent factors: ML2 (questions 1 - 5) indicating physical health, and ML1 (question 6-15) indicating mental health and social connections

 ## Data Variables

-Below are the description of the questions/variables:
+Below are the descriptions of the questions/variables:

 Q1.
 I feel physically fit and healthy.